OptimalBits/ground/Readme.md

 seamlessly both online and offline.

-It also includes some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings and automatic synchronization between clients and servers.
+It also includes some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings, reference coungint and automatic synchronization between clients and servers.

+The framework is designed for high performance and low memory consumption.

 ## Features

-- Built on top of Curl, jQuery, socket.io and Underscore/LoDash.
+- Built on top of Curl, jQuery, Socket.io and Underscore/LoDash.
 - Hierarchical routing system.
 - Models with property binding, persistence and synchronization.
 - Complete offline support.